 My girl Martha S. was right once again.
-This crispy crust made from ice-cream sugar cones is the perfect match to velvety chocolate mousse.
+This crispy crust made from ice cream sugar cones is the perfect match to the velvety chocolate mousse.
 I am hesitant using Martha’s baking recipes mainly because she is such a pro and intimidates the cake out of an amateur like me.
 But, besides my husband, hazelnut is my favorite nut and I had to give it a try.
 I can tell you with confidence that this is the hands down best tart I ever made; ignoring the fact that it is also the first one I ever made.

 For the crust:

 18 Sugar Cones, coarsely crushed

 6 tablespoons (3/4) stick unsalted Butter, melted and cooled

 1/3 cup peeled raw Hazelnuts (if you can’t find peeled hazelnuts, use unpeeled and see the tip below on how to peel them)

 ¼ cup Granulated Sugar